Riemannian metrics on differentiable stacks: Lie groupoids fibrations

-\item A fibration between manifolds $\phi:\tilde M\to M$, regarded as groupoids with only identity arrows, is just a surjective submersion.
-A fibration between Lie groups $\phi:\tilde G\to G$, regarded as groupoids with only one object, is just a surjective homomorphism.
+\begin{enumerate} \item A fibration between manifolds $\phi:\tilde M\to M$, regarded as groupoids with only identity arrows, is a surjective submersion.
+A fibration between Lie groups $\phi:\tilde G\to G$, regarded as groupoids with only one object, is a surjective homomorphism.